Complementing the circular economy with LCA

 Although the idea is inspiring, there’s still no clear view about how to transform circular economy into mainstream practice.
 We need to make sure that circular economy thinking will actually reduce the negative environmental and social impacts of products.
 From LCA, we know that closing loops is not always the best idea; it can even have negative consequences.

 So how can we make the implementation feasible for companies?
 How do we speed up adoption while ensuring that the methods are employed where they are useful?

 ‘Circular economy’ is often used synonymously with ‘closing loops’, which is a core element of it.
-However, circular economy is much more than that.
-It is about creating value for the economy, society and business while minimising resource use and environmental and social impacts via system thinking.
+However, the circular economy is much more than that.
+It is about creating value for the economy, society and business while minimizing resource use and environmental and social impacts via system thinking.
 This includes strategies such as redefining products and services.
 Some examples: offering a product on a service basis or extending its lifespan; using renewable energy; using renewable, recyclable or biodegradable resources; promoting collaborative consumption; creating symbiotic relationships where the waste of an industry becomes the input of the other.

 LCA is a robust and science-based tool to measure the impacts of the new circular economy products and business models.
 It is a powerful methodology that can complement a powerful vision.

 We can use LCA to complement the circular economy in three practical steps:

 - Test the assumptions of the circular economy business models

 - Recognize the limitations of the circular model and explore new, alternative approaches